ji-one/Algorithm-2020/README.md

 - No.9 Tube : dynamic programming
 - No.10 Detroit : backtracking, branch & bound
 - No.11 Drone : backtracking, branch & bound
+- No.12 Diet : backtracking, branch & bound